-The Southwest Florida Water Management District (SWFWMD) contracted with an independent panel of experts to provide a technical peer review of the proposed Reevaluation of the Minimum Flows and Levels (MFL) for the Homosassa River/Homosassa Spring Group System.
-The Homosassa River system is located in Citrus County, on Florida's Springs Coast.
-The system consists of several named rivers and creeks and a spring group consisting of 24 named springs and other minor spring vents.
-The Homosassa River flows approximately 8 miles to its mouth near Shell Island in the Homosassa Bay region of the Gulf of Mexico.
-The system is tidally influenced throughout most of its extent.
+The Southwest Florida Water Management District (SWFWMD) contracted with an independent panel of experts to provide a technical peer review of the proposed Reevaluation of the Minimum Flows and Levels (MFL) for the Chassahowitzka River System is located in Citrus County, on Florida's Springs Coast.
+The System consists of several named rivers and creeks and a spring group consisting of 17 named springs and other minor spring vents.
+Blind Springs, which is part of the springs group, is located along the coast, approximately 3 miles south of the mouth of the Chassahowitzka River.
+The Chassahowitzka River flows approximately 6 miles to its mouth in Chassahowitzka Bay and is tidally influenced throughout most of its extent.

 As part of the reevaluation, a significant number of new studies and data collection were initiated.
-The new work included installation of seven continuous monitoring stations that collected water levels, velocities (for discharge calculation), salinity and temperature from around 2000 to the present; new measurements of biological resources, including submerged aquatic vegetation (SAV), benthic macroinvertebrates, and emergent and shoreline vegetation; a new hydrodynamic model using SWFWMD's Laterally Averaged Model for Estuaries (LAMFE) code; and a study of the relationships between flow and water quality.
-The most critical component of the MFL analyses was the new hydrodynamic model since it was utilized for the determination of the changes in snook thermal habitat that defined the MFL allowable reduction.
+The new work included installation of four continuous monitoring stations that collected water levels, velocities (for discharge calculation), salinity and temperature from around 1997 to the present; new measurements of biological resources, including submerged aquatic vegetation (SAV), benthic macroinvertebrates, and emergent and shoreline vegetation; a new hydrodynamic model using SWFWMD's Laterally Averaged Model for Estuaries (LAMFE) code; and a study of the relationships between flow and water quality.
+The most critical component of the MFL analyses was the new hydrodynamic model since it was utilized for the determination of the changes in salinity and thermal habitat that defined the MFL allowable reduction.

-Another key component was the use of the Northern District Flow Model, Version 5.0 (NDM5), to provide an estimate of anthropogenic impacts of groundwater withdrawals on flows to the Homosassa River/Homosassa Spring Group.
-The model determined that withdrawals at 2015 levels result in a 1.9 percent reduction in flow, whereas withdrawals at 2035 levels (with planned conservation and reuse projects) result in a 2.6 percent reduction.
+Another key component was the use of the Northern District Flow Model, Version 5.0 (NDM5), to provide an estimate of anthropogenic impacts of groundwater withdrawals on flows to the Chassahowitzka River/Chassahowitzka Spring Group.
+The model determined that withdrawals at 2015 levels result in a 1.4 percent reduction in flow, whereas withdrawals at 2035 levels (with planned conservation and reuse projects) result in a 2.0 percent reduction.